Crunchy Asian Chopped Salad

 Dressing Ingredients:

-- 1/2 tsp ground ginger or use 1 tsp fresh ginger
+- ½ teaspoon ground ginger or use 1 teaspoon fresh ginger

 - ground black pepper to taste